Rekindle Your Holiday Spirit

 • If you want to get in the water, see our Top Swimming Holes

-• During the winter, watch for icy patches along the trail and from mist of the waterfalls.
+• During the winter, watch for icy patches along the trail and from the mist of the waterfalls.
 Many times, a winter view is better since there are no leaves on the trees to hide parts of the falls.
 See photos and videos of winter waterfalls.

 Hiking Safety Tips NC Mountains